Things to do in Sydney over the school holidays

 Luna Park

 Want to make some core memories?
-Head to Luna Park in Milsons Point where the kids can let their imagination run wild.
+Head to Luna Park in Milsons Point, where the kids can let their imagination run wild.
 From the terrifying roller coasters to the vintage charm of Coney Island, there’s something for everyone.
-The park’s fun atmosphere and stunning views of

-Sydney Harbour make it a memorable outing for the whole family.
 Don’t forget to snap a photo under the famous smiling face entrance!

-Where: Luna Park Sydney, 1 Olympic Dr, Milsons Point NSW 2061, Australia
+When: Luna Park Sydney, 1 Olympic Dr, Milsons Point NSW 2061, Australia

-When: Open daily during school holidays; check the website for specific hours and ride schedules
+Where: Open daily during school holidays; check the website for specific hours and ride schedules

 Cost: Entry is free; ride passes start at $42.50 for kids and $62.50 for adults (online prices)